-Shooter Spouting Anti-Trump Rhetoric Opens Fire Inside Trump Resort In Doral, Florida Overnight
+Shooter Spouting Anti-Trump Rhetoric Opens Fire Inside Trump Resort In Doral, Florida, Overnight

 — CBS News (@CBSNews) May 18, 2018

 Little is known about Jonathan Oddi currently.
-He is reportedly from South Africa and describes himself on social media as a fitness instructor, real-estate investor, and manager of a business dealing in minerals and gemstones.
+He is reportedly from South Africa and describes himself on social media as a fitness instructor, real estate investor, and manager of a business dealing in minerals and gemstones.
 His few Twitter postings provide zero clues and his Instagram account has been set to private.

-Little Response from Trump Administration
+Little Response From Trump Administration

 President Donald Trump was at the White House at the time of the shooting and has not taken to his Twitter account to discuss the matter.
 However, Eric Trump did send out a thank you to the Doral Police and Miami-Dade police departments.